 incrementvar crosshair 0 1 1;incrementvar r_drawviewmodel 0 1 1

-- Toggle the crosshair and portal gun.- I have this on
+- Toggle the crosshair and portal gun.- In some mods

 r_drawviewmodel